-We have our own Emergency Response Team (BHV) who are trained to respond if there is an emergency and are fully familiar with the issues posed by the school.
+We have our own Emergency Response Team (BHV)/First Aider, who are trained to respond if there is an emergency and are fully familiar with the issues posed by the school.
 Being prepared for and helping in the event of an accident is a key role of the BHV.
 The number of trained ER officers within the school is regularly evaluated.

-The coordinator of our ER officers at Optimist International School is Elisa de la Pena.
+We have a coordinator of our ER officers at Optimist International School.